Home Posts Post Search Tag Search

 Game Site Journal - 14 On-Screen Keyboard/Physical Integration

-For this post I wanted to go over the steps it took for me to be able to have a physical keyboard and the on screen keyboard work with each other.
-I already got rid of the extra line within Guess form that was taking care of the hidden cell that the :guess_string was being held in.
+For this post, I wanted to go over the steps it took to make a physical keyboard and the on-screen keyboard work together.
+I had already removed the extra line in the Guess form that was holding the hidden cell for :guess_string.

 <.input type="text" field={@form[:guess]} value={@guess_string} label="Guess" />